 Most of the guides offer you a small tour to the caravans and the market of Papeete and Zou!
 We embark for other archipelagos.
 Often an island of passage for travellers to French Polynesia, it deserves more than a glance.
 Nature lovers will easily be seduced by its luxuriance, its delicate flowers and the variety of its landscapes.
 Contrary to most, this little guide will not recommend you to leave it for other islands!

 You will find in this guide a large section dedicated to Papeete and its surroundings as well as ideas for other places, in the form of a tour of the island.
-It is punctuated with excerpts from my travel diary and photos of all the places that touched me.
 If you’re looking for a bit of poetry, my travel notebook to Tahiti is there.
 Enjoy reading and have a good trip to Tahiti!

 In French Polynesia, I rediscover my naturalness: the pleasure of getting up and going to bed with the sun.
 Here, life starts very early!
 At five o’clock in the morning, shops open, people are busy.
 The little street chickens, omnipresent, watch all these people with a cautious eye.
 I buy my eggs, milk and vanilla coffee (all from here!) for breakfast with the first day of the day.